 But the problem of amplification is originated while doing the research on HCV, HIV or influenza, all these viruses are RNA virus.
 The Taq DNA polymerase can not synthesize the RNA.

-However, during the 90s, the northern blot method for RNA determination is used for the rea search for long time but the method is tedious, time-consuming and unreliable.
+However, during the 90s, the northern blot method for RNA determination is used for a long time but the method is tedious, time-consuming and unreliable.

 The problem of amplification of RNA is solved after the discovery of the reverse transcriptase enzyme.

 In this article, we are going to understand another important type of PCR method, reverse transcription PCR in which instead of DNA the starting material is RNA.